and Principles of the Feldenkrais Method

 Cliff Smyth, MS

-In his 2015 book, Dr Norman Doidge devotes two chapters to the Feldenkrais Method.
+In his 2015 book, The Brain's Way of Healing, Dr Norman Doidge devotes two chapters to the Feldenkrais Method.
 He provides a useful list of 11 Core Principles of the Method, as he understands it.
-Here is a quick review of the first two.
+Here is a quick review of these principles.

 1. The mind programs the functioning of the brain.

 In 1949, well ahead of the contemporary discussions of neural plasticity, Feldenkrais put forth the idea that the developing mind shapes our use of our neural capacities.
 That is, how we have come to think in language and images, what and how we perceive and attend to things, our preferences... begin to direct how our brain and nervous system works.

 Feldenkrais wrote, "The mind gradually develops and begins to program the functioning of the brain.
 My way of looking at the mind and body involves a subtle method of 'rewiring' the structure of the whole human being to be functionally well integrated, which means being able to do what the individual wants.
 Each individual has the choice to wire himself in a special way" (Feldenkrais cited in Doidge, 2015, p.
 159)